muschellij2/process_head_ct/index.md

 Now that the data is in a standard file format, we can discuss data preprocessing.
-As the data are in NIfTI format, most software built for MRI should work, but adaptations and other considerations may be necessary.
+As the data are in NIfTI format, most software built for MRI and other imaging modalities should work, but adaptations and other considerations may be necessary.

 ## Bias-field/Inhomogeneity Correction